-The woodlot is OPEN for the 2018 season.
+The woodlot is closed for the 2018 season.

 Wood generated by the City of Boulder’s forest management operations is made available to contract-holding members of the public, at the OSMP South Boulder Creek West Trailhead.
 The wood (typically green ponderosa pine) is available on a first-come, first-served basis between April 1 and Nov.
 30.